The Raphael Freshwater Memorial Association

 - Geographic flexibility: The charity supports institutions both in Great Britain and internationally, so location is less important than mission alignment.

-- Institutional rather than individual support: The charity makes grants to organizations and institutions, not individuals.
+- Institutional rather than individual support: The charity makes grants to organisations and institutions, not individuals.

 Key Takeaways for Grant Writers